How to make a complaint

-Complaint process stage 1 - Forest level complaint
+Complaint process stage one - Forest level complaint

-- send your complaint to the local Forest District office
+See contact details to make a complaint to the local Forest District office.

-Complaint process stage 2 - Forest Management Director
+Complaint process stage two - Forest Management Director

-If you received a response from your stage 1 complaint and are not satisfied, send your second-stage complaint to the Forest Management Director from the district that responded to you.
+If you received a response from your stage one complaint and are not satisfied, please make your second-stage complaint to the Forest Management Director from the district that responded to you.

-Complaint process stage 3 - Forestry England Chief Executive
+Complaint process stage three - Forestry England Chief Executive

-All stage 3 complaints should be sent to the Chief Executive Mike Seddon at firstname.lastname@example.org
+All stage three complaints should be sent to the Chief Executive Mike Seddon

-A complaint against Forestry England Chief Executive should be sent to Richard Stanford, Forestry Commission Chief Executive at email@example.com
+A complaint against the Forestry England Chief Executive should be sent to Richard Stanford, Forestry Commission Chief Executive at the above address or email@example.com

 We aim to:

-We aim to acknowledge all written complaints within 5 days and let you know who is handling the matter and how to contact them.
+- acknowledge all written complaints within five days and let you know who is handling the matter and how to contact them.

-If it is not possible to give you a full reply within this time (for example, if your complaint requires more detailed investigation), we will tell you what is being done and when you can expect a full response.
+If it is not possible to give you a full reply within 20 working days, for example if your complaint requires more detailed investigation, we will contact you to advise what is being done and when you can expect a full response.

-If you remain unhappy with our actions and you have exhausted our internal complaints process you may ask your Member of Parliament (MP) to request that the independent Parliamentary and Health Service Ombudsman (the Ombudsman) investigates your complaint and/or the way it has been handled.
+If you remain unhappy with our actions and you have exhausted our internal three-stage complaints process, you may ask your Member of Parliament (MP) to request that the Independent Parliamentary and Health Service Ombudsman (the Ombudsman) investigates your complaint and/or the way it has been handled.

 More information about the role of the Ombudsman and how to make a complaint can be obtained directly from the Ombudsman.